ARZZEZZAN/s21_stringLibrary/README.md

  - Make it as a static library (with the header file s21_string.h)
  - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided
  - Prepare a full coverage of the library's functions by unit-tests using the Check library
+ - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library
  - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a)
  - Use prefix s21_ before each function
- - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them
+ - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them anywhere, except unit-tests
  - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)
  - Functions must work with z-string made of single-byte characters in ASCII encoding.